PierreGode/Bjorn/CONTRIBUTING.md

 ## 📜 License

-2024 - Bjorn is distributed under the MIT License.
+2024 - ragnar is distributed under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE) file included in this repository.